 - A survivor should be notified of what is happening with their information, and who has access to it.
 This includes any legal duty to share information or any other limits on confidentiality.

-- It is her/his information – it is her/his choice.
-It is her/his choice of what information is shared and with whom the information is shared.
+- It is their information – it is their choice.
+It is their choice of what information is shared and with whom the information is shared.

 - This includes what information may be included about the survivor in a database.